| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • The daily usage among teenagers in some of the countries is reported to be 3-5 hours.

-• Over 60 percent of teenagers visit social media within 5 minutes of getting awake (data on behavioral surveys).
+• Over 60 percent of teenagers visit social media within 5 minutes of awake from bed (data on behavioral surveys).

 Reducing emotional distress with excessive daily use (3 or more hours/day) has been observed in numerous studies.